meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 - **Permanent Deletion:** Uninstalling the app permanently deletes all local data

 ### Third-Party Services
+- **RevenueCat:** Subscription management and payment processing
+- **Apple App Store/Google Play Store:** Payment processing and app distribution
 - **Google Gemini AI:** Temporary image processing for analysis only
-- **Supabase:** Email address storage and account management only
+- **Supabase:** Email address and subscription data storage only
 - **Resend:** Email delivery and notification services
 - These services have their own privacy policies and terms

 ## Payment Terms and Subscriptions

-### Free Service
+### Subscription Service
-- BodyIQ is currently offered as a free service
+- BodyIQ offers a weekly subscription service for unlimited access to all features
-- No charges apply for basic app functionality
-- We reserve the right to introduce premium features in the future
+- Subscription payments are processed through RevenueCat and your device's app store (Apple App Store or Google Play Store)
+- Subscription pricing and terms are displayed in the app before purchase
+- Subscriptions automatically renew unless cancelled before the renewal date

+### Free Trial
+- New users receive a free trial with limited scans to test the app functionality
+- Once the free trial scan limit is reached, continued access requires an active subscription
+- Free trial terms and scan limits are displayed in the app
+- Users can subscribe at any time during or after the free trial period

 ### Payment Processing
-- Subscription and payment processing is handled by RevenueCat
-- Actual payments are processed through Apple App Store and Google Play Store
+- All payments are processed through Apple App Store or Google Play Store payment systems
-- RefundS and billing disputes follow RevenueCat and app store policies
+- RevenueCat manages subscription status and provides subscription analytics
-- RevenueCat's terms of service apply to all subscription-related matters

-### Future Premium Features
-- We may introduce paid subscriptions or premium features
-- Any charges will be clearly disclosed before implementation
-- Existing users will receive advance notice of any pricing changes
-- Premium features will be optional and clearly distinguished

-### Third-Party Payment Processing
-- If payments are introduced, they will be processed through secure third-party services
-- App Store payment terms (Google Play, Apple App Store) will apply
+- App store payment terms and conditions apply to all transactions
+- Refund requests must be made through your respective app store

+### Cancellation and Refunds
+- Subscriptions can be cancelled at any time through your device's app store settings
+- Cancellation will take effect at the end of the current billing period
-- Refund policies will follow applicable app store guidelines
+- Refund policies follow Apple App Store and Google Play Store guidelines
+- Contact your app store directly for refund requests

+## User Responsibilities

+### Subscription Management
+- Users are responsible for managing their subscriptions through their device's app store
+- Users should monitor their subscription status and renewal dates
+- Free trial usage should be tracked to avoid unexpected subscription charges
+- Users must cancel subscriptions through the appropriate app store if they no longer wish to continue

+### Account and Payment Information
+- Provide accurate email address for account and subscription management
+- Maintain the security of your account credentials
+- Ensure your payment method is valid and up to date in your app store account
+- Notify us immediately of any unauthorized access or suspicious subscription activity

 ## Disclaimers and Limitations